ElreyB/epic-goose-1/STORY.md

 PlayerTwo met PlayerOne at the gate, concern making her words harsh.
 "Where have you been?
 It's much to late for anyone to be in the woods alone."

 "Nevermind that," said PlayerOne, "PlayerTwo, you will not believe what I have seen!"
-PlayerOne told PlayerTwo of the weird-ling men and the lovely fruit she had seen.
+PlayerOne told PlayerTwo of the weirdling men and the lovely fruit she had seen.
 Pitying PlayerTwo for missing the rare treat, PlayerOne offered her the fruitInput that had rolled from the goblin merchant's pack only to be rescued from the ministrations of the cold hard ground.
-She felt magnanimous in gifting the fruitInput to PlayerTwo as she would visit the goblin market promised the next day and bring back more of the fruit to share. *go to page 17*
+She felt magnanimous in gifting the fruitInput to PlayerTwo as she would visit the goblin market promised the next day and bring back more of the fruit to share. *go to page 35*

-Page Seventeen: PlayerTwo eats the fruit and dies.
+Page ThirtyFive: PlayerTwo eats the fruit and dies.

 Topping Quote:  Sought them by night and day,
                 Found them no more, but dwindled and grew grey;